artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

     ```
     matchId=m24
-    periodCode=second
+    nextPeriodCode=second
     periodStartTimestampMillis=1542674000000
     key=YOUR_API_KEY
     ```

     ...

-1. Finish the game.
+1. Finish the match.

     Make ```POST /v1/matches/m24:finish``` request with:

     ```
     matchId=m24
-    matchFinishTimestampMillis=1542677000000
+    finishTimestampMillis=1542677000000
     key=YOUR_API_KEY
     ```

 That’s it!
-The `Submaximal speed portion` data you just uploaded can be analyzed now in both Data Navigator and Reports.
+The `Submaximal speed portion` data you just uploaded can be analyzed now in [https://apidemo.intoperf.com](https://apidemo.intoperf.com).

 **Note:** IntoPerf Data Navigator and Reports would do player's performance assessment only if there are at least 3 matches imported for that player.
 Otherwise that player would not even be listed in select boxes.